Marco0201/Network-Hunt/README.md

 example/Scripts/activate
 ```

-Change directory to Network-Hunt and use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.txt file.
+You should be in ``\Network-Hunt\``, so to do that change directory to Network-Hunt.
+Now use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.txt file.
 While the virtual environment is activated.

 ```bash
 cd Network-Hunt